-Cynthia Lawson Jaramillo is a Brooklyn-based Colombian digital artist, technologist and educator.
-Her artwork, centered around themes of time and transience, has been internationally exhibited and performed, including at Giacobetti Paul Gallery, Exit Art and HERE Arts (NYC), UCLA Hammer Museum (LA), Point Éphémère (Paris) and the Museums of Modern Art in Bogotá and Medellín (Colombia).
-She self-published “Of and In Cities,” an academically framed art book about five of her photographic projects, and two books about “Cross Urban,” an ongoing collaboration, since 2008, with artist Klaus Fruchtnis.
+Cynthia Lawson Jaramillo is a Brooklyn-based Colombian artist, technologist and educator.
+Her artwork, centered around themes of time and transience, has been internationally exhibited and performed, including at The Kitchen, Giacobetti Paul Gallery, Exit Art and HERE Arts (NYC), UCLA Hammer Museum (LA), Point Éphémère (Paris) and the Museums of Modern Art in Bogotá and Medellín (Colombia).
+She self-published “Of and In Cities,” an academically framed art book about five of her photographic projects, and three books about “Cross Urban,” an ongoing collaboration, since 2008, with artist Klaus Fruchtnis.
 In the late 90s, she helped start the media arts curriculum at Universidad de los Andes, and has presented in this area at ISEA, FILE Symposium, and Cumulus.
-In 2012 she was appointed to the advisory board of ISEA’s Latin American Forum.
+In 2012-13 she served on the advisory board of ISEA’s Latin American Forum.

-Lawson Jaramillo has taught university courses and workshops, since 1997, in Colombia, Dominican Republic, Guatemala, Mexico, Japan, and the United States, and since 2003 has worked full-time at Parsons The New School for Design in New York City, where she is currently Associate Professor of Integrated Design in the School of Design Strategies.
-Her published research is in the area of community-engaged design education, which started with a series of summer courses at the Altos de Chavón School of Design, in the Dominican Republic.
+Lawson Jaramillo has taught university courses and workshops, since 1997, in Colombia, Dominican Republic, France, Guatemala, Mexico, Japan, and the United States, and since 2003 has worked full-time at The New School in New York City, where she is currently Associate Professor of Integrated Design at Parsons The New School for Design and Associate Provost for Distributed and Global Education.
+Her published research is in the area of community-engaged design education, which started with a series of summer courses at the Altos de Chavón School of Design, in Dominican Republic.
 Since 2007 she has been an active participant in, and now coordinates, the university-wide project DEED: Development Through Empowerment, Entrepreneurship, and Design, which has connected over 50 New School students with artisans in Latin America to support craft-based, income-generating opportunities.
 Her work with DEED has been featured in the NY Daily News and the TV show LatiNation.
 She has written many papers on this topic including an article in the peer-reviewed top-tier journal Visible Language.
-Lawson Jaramillo has presented at dozens of conferences and venues such as Ignite NYC, and has two upcoming keynote presentations – at the design and innovation conference Dinova in Bogotá and the Global Fashion Conference in Madrid.
+Lawson Jaramillo is frequently invited to speak about her art practice and higher education, such as her TEDx talk “Universities without Classrooms” delivered at Furman University in 2013.
+In September 2011 she helped found Occupy University.
+This led to her participating in Michael Mandiberg‘s Experiments in Extra-Institutional Education, which then evolved into a yearlong seminar and an unconference in spring 2014.

-Prior to joining academia full-time, Lawson Jaramillo was an educational technologist for the research project Ludomática (Bogotá) and then at Columbia University’s Center for New Media Teaching and Learning.
+Prior to The New School, Lawson Jaramillo was an educational technologist for the research project Ludomática (Bogotá) and then at Columbia University’s Center for New Media Teaching and Learning.
 As a consultant she has worked with international organizations such as CARE and the World Bank.
 Recent projects have investigated how design education methodologies can help organizations improve their own internal training programs.

 Lawson Jaramillo was born in Guatemala and lived in Iran, United States, Colombia, Argentina, and France.
 She was raised bilingual (Spanish and English) and is fluent in French.
 She has a B.S. in Electrical Engineering from Universidad de los Andes (Bogotá) and a Masters in Interactive Telecommunications (ITP) from New York University.
-She lives in possibly the smallest neighborhood in Brooklyn, Greenwood Heights, and is a founding member of Occupy University.
+She lives in possibly the smallest neighborhood in Brooklyn, Greenwood Heights, and in 2013 was honored with a Fulbright Scholarship for the inaugural Higher Education Administrator’s Program in France.

 I can be reached via email [cynthia] at [cynthialawson] dot com or by leaving a comment on any post or page on this site.
 Feel free to also follow me on Twitter: @cynthialawson, Facebook, Flickr, YouTube, and Vimeo. (ah, social media!)

 The focus of my work is the exploration of time and the everyday, with work ranging from textual interactive pieces to sculpture with embedded electronics to digital photography.
-I am interested in capturing and re-presenting fleeting moments, both in digital/virtual interactions as well as in physical space.
+I capture and re-present fleeting moments, both in digital/virtual interactions as well as in physical space.

 My practice intends to slow viewers’ sense of time by protagonizing the everyday as defined by transient space and make them aware of their own quotidianity.
 It is my hope that the viewer will reflect on their own existence, and become hyper aware of the small moments from which we now quickly disconnect: the stranger passing by carrying groceries, the voicemail awaiting to be heard, commuters rushing to catch the train.